£273,995 - £379,995

 Barnstaple has a huge range of sports facilities too, including the Tarka tennis Centre, which holds an annual Open with £75,000 prize money.
 Golfers will enjoy the many excellent local courses, including the ‘St Andrews of the North’, the Royal North Devon.
 As you would expect in such a picturesque location, there’s plenty of great walking in and around the town, including the Tarka Trail along the banks of the Rover Taw and the North Devon Coastal Path.

-Barnstaple has a remarkable range of shops for such a small town, with everything from M&S and BHS, to Monsoon and River Island.
-There is also a wide selection of quaint and quirky independent shops, making for a fascinating mix.
+Barnstaple has a remarkable range of shops for such a small town, with a wide range of independent shops as well as high street brands.

 The historic Pannier Market, dating back almost 160 years, is open six days a week, with regular general markets as well as a weekly antiques and collectables market.

-For designer bargains, head for the Atlantic Village Outlet Shopping Park in nearby Bideford where you’ll find everyone from GAP to Mountain Warehouse, Hush Puppies to Cotton Traders.
+For designer bargains, head for the Affinity Outlet Devon in nearby Bideford where you’ll find a wide range of discounted products.

 Barnstaple lies at the meeting of all of the major North Devon roads, giving you access right across the South West.